 Space constraints forced deletion of earlier content.

 Re Peter Munsing's reply: Approx. $1k of individual parts are warrantied as long as I own the vehicle, almost unconditionally, independent of any time or mileage, and as many times as they break or wear out.
-If compensation should be...
+If compensation should...
 Read more »

 If you bought an extended warranty, yes.
 As far as parts, you can try if you can show it was very recently purchased.
 However most parts are not recoverable as that is considered "routine maintenance."
-As to the "lost opportunity" of the used parts you can't use now, I don't see that.
-However if...Read more »
+As to the "lost opportunity" of the used parts you can't use now, I...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.